OWASP/owasp-mastg/Document/0x02-Frontispiece.md

 Romuald is a passionate cyber security & privacy professional with over 15 years of experience in the web, mobile, IoT and cloud domains.
 During his career, he has been dedicating his spare time to a variety of projects with the goal of advancing the sectors of software and security.
 He is teaching regularly at various institutions.
 He holds CISSP, CCSP, CSSLP, and CEH credentials.

+#### Jeroen Beckers

+Jeroen is the mobile security lead at NVISO where he is responsible for quality assurance on mobile security projects and for R&D on all things mobile.
+He worked as a Flash developer during high school and college, but switched to a career in cybersecurity once he graduated and now has more than 5 years of experience in mobile security.
+He loves sharing his knowledge with other people, as is demonstrated by his many talks & trainings at colleges, universities, clients and conferences.

 ### Top Contributors

 Top contributors have consistently contributed quality content and have at least 500 additions logged in the GitHub repository.